 Sickle cell disease results from a mutation in the gene that produces hemoglobin, the iron-rich compound that allows red blood cells to transport oxygen throughout the body.
 The defect causes hemoglobin to crystalize and red blood cells to assume a sickle shape and become “sticky” so that they adhere to vessel walls and block blood flow.

 Calcium ions, along with other metals in blood, play a vital role in many functions.
-But in sickle cell patients, were shown in studies to be 10 times more likely to take up calcium than in cells of healthy individuals.
-Excess calcium in blood cells cause can cause the cells to dehydrate, and can further aggravate and worsen their sickle shape, stickiness and levels of oxidative or metabolic stress.
+In sickle cell patients, red blood cells were shown to be 10 times more likely to take up calcium than cells of healthy individuals.
+Excess calcium in blood cells can cause the cells to dehydrate, and can further aggravate and worsen their sickle shape, stickiness, and levels of oxidative or metabolic stress.

 NMDA receptors are glutamate (an excitatory neurotransmitter) receptors on the surface of nerve and heart cells that were recently also found on blood cells.
 When this receptor is activated, calcium ions can enter the cell.
-In sickle cell patients, the NMDA receptor on red blood cells is over-active, leading too much calcium.
-Memantine inhibits — blocks — the receptor, preventing calcium ions from entering the cell.
-Laboratory studies have shown that memantine rehydrates red blood cells in patients with sickle cell disease, helping to prevent them from assuming a sickle shape.
+In sickle cell patients, the NMDA receptors on red blood cells are over-active, leading to too much calcium intake.
+Memantine inhibits, or blocks, the receptor, preventing calcium ions from entering the cell.
+Studies have shown that memantine rehydrates red blood cells in patients with sickle cell disease, helping to prevent them from assuming a sickle shape.

 Memantine in clinical trials

-A larger Phase 2 trial (NCT03247218) is now underway at a single site in Israel, involving up to 40 sickle cell patients.
-They are being divided into two groups: one ages 10 to 17, and the other adults ages 18 and older.
-Participants will be given memantine tablets at doses of 5 mg, 10 mg, or 20 mg each day for year, then followed for another three months.
+A larger Phase 2 trial (NCT03247218), called MeMAGEN, is now underway at a single site in Israel, involving up to 40 sickle cell patients.
+They are being divided into two groups: ages 10 to 17 and adults ages 18 and older.
+Participants will be given memantine tablets at doses of 5 mg, 10 mg, or 20 mg daily for a year, then followed for another three months.

 The trial’s primary objective is to assess how many adverse events the treatment generates, and their severity.
-A secondary goal is to determine if memantine benefits patients by treating the disease, as measured in hospital visits, needed transfusions, lost work days and the like during the trial period.
-This study is expected to conclude in June 2020.
+A secondary goal is to determine if memantine benefits patients by treating the disease, as measured by number of hospital visits, needed transfusions, lost work days, and quality of life during the trial period.
+This study is expected to conclude in December 2020.